Mycronic receives order for a Prexision Lite 8 Evo

 STOCKHOLM, Sept.
-29, 2022 /PRNewswire/ -- Mycronic AB (publ) has received an order for a Prexision Lite 8 Evo from an existing customer in Asia.
-The order value is in the range of USD 7-9 million.
-Delivery of the system is planned for the fourth quarter of 2023.
+30, 2022 /PRNewswire/ -- Mycronic AB (publ) has received an order for a Prexision Lite 8 Evo from an existing customer in Asia.
+The order value is in the range of USD 9-11 million.
+Delivery of the system is planned for the third quarter of 2023.

 Prexision Lite 8 Evo is designed to meet the requirements for cost-efficient production of photomasks for displays up to G8 mask size.